threddyrex/bluesky-powershell/README.md

 &nbsp;

-# Creating a text post
+# Create a text post

 Using the user session obtained above ⬆️